Suffocate? Let go of control & open up self

 Grace suffocated and I retaliated by smashing my ego to help free up her passageway during group meditation this morning.

 It freed me; I surrendered to the moment and bowed to a Power I hoped would open her to the rest of us meeting at the Tuesday morning gathering.
 I failed.
-She held on to her “control,” choosing the possibly safer route than the mysterious, mystical one that awated her through calm abiding.
+She held on to her “control,” choosing the possibly safer route than the mysterious, mystical one that awaited her through calm abiding.

-This was Grace’s first medidation in decades, and I should have prepared her more for the silence we weekly seek with our eyes closed and hearts open.
+This was Grace’s first meditation in decades, and I should have prepared her more for the silence we weekly seek with our eyes closed and hearts open.
 We, who meet in stillness and the expectation of . . .
 Nothing.
 It is that Void, that depletion of thoughts and desires that we welcome.
-One can not “try” to obtain it.
-Nor should one “judge” whether their journey is a success or failure.
-There’s never any “failing” when one goes within seeking the true Self, the Essence.
-Even if we meet a roadblock, touch a nerve, or repeat a thought that impedes our pathway.
-It’s the seeking itself that counts.
+One cannot “try” to obtain it.

 eternity-compassion.jpg image by mydiarose